dexpetkovic/dexpetkovic/README.md

 ### Hi, I am Dejan 👋

-- 🔭 I’m currently building React Native applications with NodeJS backend
+- 🔭 I’m currently building AI agents with Node/NestJS backend
-- 🤔 My focus is on Workstream as a Service concept.
-Stay tuned!
 - 🌱 I’m currently re-learning Machine learning and getting deeper into emerging AI ecosystem
+- If you need AI solution to fix your business need, then I would like to hear from you!

 Get in touch so we can collaborate!